chetansinghsajwan/notes/sql/data-types/numeric.md

 # Postgres Numeric Data Type

-It also supports some special values:
+It also supports some special values.
+These are case insensitive values:
 - `infinity`
 - `inf`
 - `-infinity`